agoragames/torus/README.rst

 Graphite users and provides a graphite-compatible JSON format for ease in integrating with existing toolchains. ::

-    usage: torus [-h] [--tcp TCP] [--config CONFIG]
+    usage: torus [-h] [--tcp TCP] [--schema SCHEMA]

     Torus, a web server for mining data out of kairos

     optional arguments:
-      -h, --help       show this help message and exit --tcp TCP        TCP binding, in the form of "host:port", ":port", or "port" --config CONFIG  Configuration file for schema and aggregates.
+      -h, --help       show this help message and exit --tcp TCP        TCP binding, in the form of "host:port", ":port", or "port".
+Defaults to "localhost:8080".
+      --schema SCHEMA  Configuration file for schema and aggregates.
 Can be called multiple times for multple configuration files.